jeekinlau/unrelated_dosage_calling_example/README.md

 # unrelated_dosage_calling_example
-Dosage calling for unrelated genotypes like a
+Dosage calling for unrelated genotypes like a cultivar evaluation GWAS panel